ArnaudBelcour/kegg2bipartitegraph/README.md

 It is divided in different parts:

-- `kegg2bipartitegraph reference` an optional ones that creates the reference data (especially the universal reference metabolic graphs).
+- `k2bg reference` an optional ones that creates the reference data (especially the universal reference metabolic graphs).
 By default, these data are precomputed and available within the package located in `kegg2bipartitegraph/data/kegg_model`.
+It is not meant to be used by the user as it takes a long time to process, only used the precomputed reference files or archived files.

 - subcommand to reconstruct metabolic graphs from different inputs:
-    - `kegg2bipartitegraph reconstruct_from_esmecata` takes as input the annotation output folder from [EsMeCaTa](https://github.com/AuReMe/esmecata) and reconstruct the metabolic networks associated with each taxon.
+    - `k2bg reconstruct_from_esmecata` takes as input the annotation output folder from [EsMeCaTa](https://github.com/AuReMe/esmecata) and reconstruct the metabolic networks associated with each taxon.
-    - `kegg2bipartitegraph reconstruct_from_eggnog` takes as input the annotation output file from [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper) to map the EC to KEGG reactions.
+    - `k2bg reconstruct_from_eggnog` takes as input the annotation output file from [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper) to map the EC to KEGG reactions.
-    - `kegg2bipartitegraph reconstruct_from_kofamkoala` takes as input the result from [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).
+    - `k2bg reconstruct_from_kofamkoala` takes as input the result from [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).
-    - `kegg2bipartitegraph reconstruct_from_picrust` takes as input the result folder from [picrust2](https://github.com/picrust/picrust2).
+    - `k2bg reconstruct_from_picrust` takes as input the result folder from [picrust2](https://github.com/picrust/picrust2).
-    - `kegg2bipartitegraph reconstruct_from_organism` takes as input an organism ID from KEGG (such as `hsa` for human or `eco` for *Escherichia coli*).
+    - `k2bg reconstruct_from_organism` takes as input an organism ID from KEGG (such as `hsa` for human or `eco` for *Escherichia coli*).
 You can find the list of the accessile organisms in [KEGG website](https://www.genome.jp/kegg/catalog/org_list.html).
+    - `k2bg reconstruct_from_genbank` takes as input a folder containing GenBank files.

 ## Online / Offline requirements